FatKidddd/minecraft-aimbot/README.md

 #### Image processing
 - Screenshot frame
 - Filter using bottle outline - just shades of black
 	- Using lower and upper bound mask only results in too much noise.
-Compared each rgb channel because something like [40, 38, 39] is more convincingly black than [0, 10, 0] because the former is just a lighter shade of black while the latter is basically very dark green
+Compared each rgb channel because something like [40, 38, 39] is more convincingly black than [0, 10, 0].
+The former is just a lighter shade of black while the latter is basically very dark green
 	- Filter max grayscale value <= around 40
 - Find contours by connected pixels
 - Bound rectangles with a minimum size requirement to get positions of bottles

-- Briefly tried basic morphological transformations and wasn't effective but could work
+- Briefly tried basic morphological transformations, wasn't effective but could work

 #### Movement algorithm
 - Main problem with shooting: